 A climbing wall is a challenge for all ages and has a handy padded floor all around the base.
 Be sure to take along a ball to dribble at the half-court basketball court too.
 Read more in the Buggybuddys review.

 Scarborough Beach itself is a brilliant place to dip your toes into the ocean.
-The lifeguard patrolled beach is wide and 2.5kms long, and there’s plenty of powder white sand to relax, build sand castles and play.
-Once you’ve finished swimming there’s also an amphitheatre, which is home to live entertainment in summer.
+The lifeguard patrolled beach is wide and 2.5kms long, and there’s plenty of powder white sand to relax, build sandcastles and play.
+Once you’ve finished swimming there’s also an amphitheater, which is home to live entertainment in summer.

 The 30 million dollar revitalisation has provided excellent facilities, with plenty of changing rooms, showers and toilets, as well as free WiFi (on the main central beach and foreshore areas).
 Stretching along the grassed foreshore area are free BBQs and picnic tables, making it a popular spot for a sunset picnic.